LeHuman/CS528/notes.md

 each of these shares can be combined to find the actual message value

 Like splitting up a map between people

+## Final

+How to implement HE

+Focus on protocols

+Focus on how overall system works, who makes the keys? when are things sent and how?